uPortal-Attic/uportal-home/docs/app-directory.md

 </parameter>
 ```

-Where the external URL is specified, AngularJS-portal will prefer "Launch"ing to the external URL rather than launching to the internal portlet.
+Where the external URL is specified, AngularJS-Portal will prefer "Launch"ing to the external URL rather than launching to the internal portlet.

 ### Permissions